14 Writing

 King, Stephen.
 2000.
 On Writing: A Memoir of the Craft.
 Scribner.

 Knuth, Donald Ervin.
 1992.
 Literate Programming. no. 27.
-Center for the Study of Language; Information.
+Center for the Study of Language and Information.

 Kupfer, John A, Amy L Webbeking, and Scott B Franklin.
 2004.
 “Forest Fragmentation Affects Early Successional Patterns on Shifting Cultivation Fields Near Indian Church, Belize.”
 Agriculture, Ecosystems & Environment 103 (3): 509–18. https://doi.org/10.1016/j.agee.2003.11.011.